Beautiful Austrian natural history museum with carved ceilings and row after row of ancient taxidermy.

 The rooms of the Naturhistorisches, or Natural History Museum, in Vienna, Austria are astonishingly beautiful, with carved ceilings and creaking wood floors.

 Yet the curators do manage to keep the collection updated and fresh with objects like the stereoscopic slide viewers sprinkled throughout the museum.
-The modernity of these 3-D photographs provide an interesting contrast with the rest of the collection.
+The modernity of these 3-D photographs provides an interesting contrast with the rest of the collection.

-Of particular note are the glass models of sea-life around the museum, the work of the Blaschkas, a 19th century father and son team of expert glass makers.
+Of particular note are the glass models of sea-life around the museum, the work of the Blaschkas, a 19th-century father and son team of expert glassmakers.
 The jellyfish are simply breathtaking.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook